 Nowadays, you’d only encounter menshen (门神) at the main entrances of traditional Chinese mansions and communal facilities.
 As their displays imply, menshen are used to ward off evil.
 Menshen is also always displayed as a pair, never just as one.

 While worship of deities of the door began as early as the Han Dynasty, most Chinese nowadays consider menshen to be Tang Dynasty generals Qin Shubao and Yuchi Gong.
-Emperor Taizongordered portraits of the duo to be affixed to gates, supposedly because he was tormented by nightmares involving his slain foes.
+Legend goes that Emperor Taizong ordered portraits of the duo to be affixed to gates, supposedly because he was tormented by nightmares involving his slain foes.
 Over time, these portraits evolved into highly popular divine protection for households and properties, with those at wealthier mansions, temples, and clan houses being highly elaborate.
-For example, it is not uncommon for richer clan houses to have them etched and decorated in glittering metallic colours.
-Famous historical ones are even considered as artistic masterpieces and common on itineraries of guided China vacations.
+To give an example, it is not uncommon for richer clan houses to have menshen etched and decorated in glittering metallic colours.
+Famous historical ones are even considered as artistic masterpieces and heavily featured on itineraries of guided Chinese tours.

 7. Good Luck Knots

 Knots have been popular throughout Chinese history.
-In recent years, their popularity likely surged a little, thanks to them being perceived as effective geomancy charms.
-Usually, they are paired with other Chinese symbols for wealth or luck.
+In recent years, their popularity further surged, thanks to them being perceived as effective geomancy charms.
+When sold as souvenirs, they are typically paired with other Chinese symbols for wealth or luck.
 For example, ancient coins or jade pendants.
 Mini gold ingots are also often suspended from an intricate Chinese knot.
 The latter is especially popular during Chinese New Year.

 There’s are many types of knots, all typically made with lanyards in red or off-red colours.
 Regardless of design, all knots emphasize on a symmetry of pattern, since they fundamentally represent harmony.
 At the same time, the intertwining of lanyards to form the knots is also a popular metaphor for relationships, be it platonic or romantic.
-Incidentally, knotting is not unique to China.
+Of note, knotting is not unique to China.
 Other East Asian civilisations such as Korea also have traditions of knot making.
 Albeit with significant design differences.

 8. Chinese Peaches